+Future work could also revisit several simplifying assumptions of our simulation to increase biological realism.
+For instance, our model considers only flocking configurations in which each cell contains exactly one bird.
+While this assumption appropriately captures high-density regions of the flock—typically composed of interior individuals with uniformly distributed local interactions—it less accurately represents peripheral regions.
+Moreover, the model assumes a unit distance between neighboring cells.
+This simplifying assumption is motivated by evidence that interactions governing collective behavior follow a \emph{topological}, rather than metric, framework \cite{ballerini2008interaction}, whereby individuals interact with a fixed number of neighbors rather than maintaining fixed distances.
+Nevertheless, future work could explore ways to relax these assumptions in order to model more realistic flocking scenarios and to address novel questions, such as how sparseness and inter-individual distance influence the formation and dynamics of Markov blankets and synergistic information about predator location.

-There is, however, a conceptual distinction between the implicit form of collective knowledge revealed by synergistic information and the explicit forms typically studied in cognitive science.
+Future studies could also address the important conceptual distinction between the implicit form of collective knowledge revealed by synergistic information and the explicit forms typically studied in cognitive science.
 In cognitive and social sciences, collective knowledge is often assumed to rely on explicit internal models of others’ mental states or shared epistemic representations (e.g., “common ground” or “what we all know that we know”).
 Similarly, our simulations demonstrate collective sensing and action that do not depend on such explicit representations but instead arise from simple interaction rules.
 In human societies, collective action is often defined by intentionality---individuals act \emph{with the goal} of producing collective outcomes.
 By contrast, in simpler biological systems, such as morphogenesis or pattern formation, intentionality can be replaced by teleological organization: systems are structured in such a way to produce collective outcomes even without explicit goals.